 Strabismus is a condition in which neither eye lines up in the same direction.
 Patients with strabismus have difficulty controlling their eye movement and maintaining appropriate ocular alignment.
 There are a variety of causes for strabismus in children, some of which can be dangerous to the eyes or in the worst case, life.
 As a result, strabismus must be recognized, diagnosed, and treated effectively and promptly.

 What is more, amblyopia is usually connected with strabismus and can be a cause or a complication of strabismus.
 It is important to diagnose and treat amblyopia early to avoid a permanent loss of vision.
-This article describes how to assess and diagnose strabismus in youngsters correctly.
+This article describes the tests performed while diagnosing strabismus in youngsters.
 Let’s find out with approaches are most appropriate for assessing strabismus.

 Table of contents